 Transparency in the education system gives parents information to make the best decisions about their children’s education.
 “Transparency” has three subcategories: (a) Strong Critical Race Theory Law, (b) Parental Empowerment, and (c) Accountability.

 (a) Strong Critical Race Theory Law.
 This variable indicates whether a state has a regulation reaffirming that compelled speech is unconstitutional and/or stating that violations of the Civil Rights Act of 1964 in K–12 schools are illegal.
-The variable is coded as 2 if the state has a regulation(s) with both components, 1 if the state has only one component, and 0 if the state has neither component.
-In limited cases states are coded as 0.5 if Heritage researchers found that the state law rejecting critical race theory exists but is not strong.
+The variable is coded “2” if the state has a regulation(s) with both components, “1” if the state has only one component, and “0” if the state has neither component.
+In limited cases states are coded “0.5” if Heritage researchers found that the state law rejecting critical race theory exists but is not strong.
 Heritage researchers used the following sources: Education Week, Education Power for Parents: A State Legislation Tracker, and the Brookings Institution.

 (b) Parental Empowerment.
 The Parental Empowerment variable includes the following indicators:

-• Given Name Act.
+- Given Name Act.
 This variable is an indicator of whether a state has adopted the provisions, either through legislation, executive order, or guidelines adopted by a state agency that requires school personnel to obtain parental consent before addressing a child by a name or pronoun that does not correspond to the information on a child’s birth certificate.
-States are given a 0 if they do not have a Given Name Act. and a 1 if they have such provisions.
+States receive a “0” if they do not have a Given Name Act, and a “1” if they have such provisions.
 Data were collected by Heritage researchers and are available on Education Power for Parents: A State Legislation Tracker.

-• Parents’ bill of rights.
+- Parents’ bill of rights.
 This variable is an indicator of whether state lawmakers have adopted a parents’ bill of rights.
-States are coded with a 0 if they do not have a parents’ bill of rights, and a 1 if they do have a parents’ bill of rights.
+States are coded “0” if they do not have a parents’ bill of rights, and “1” if they do have a parents’ bill of rights.
 Sources: ParentalRights.org and Heritage Foundation research available on Education Power for Parents: A State Legislation Tracker.

 (c) Accountability.
 The Accountability variable is comprised of the following indicators:

-• Parent access to curricula and materials.
+- Parent access to curricula and materials.
 This variable indicates whether a state has a policy that clearly states that parents must be allowed access to their child’s curricula and learning materials.
 Increased transparency of curricula and lesson plans gives parents information to make the best decisions about the education of their children.
-This variable is coded as 1 if the state has a policy that specifically states that a parent must have access to curricula and materials, and is coded as 0 if the state has no such policy.
-In some cases, a state is given a 0.5 if lawmakers adopted limited provisions.
+This variable is coded “1” if the state has a policy that specifically states that a parent must have access to curricula and materials, and is coded “0” if the state has no such policy.
+In some cases, a state is coded “0.5” if lawmakers adopted limited provisions.
 Sources: Education Liberty Alliance, Tennessee’s Textbook Transparency Act, and Heritage Foundation research available on Education Power for Parents: A State Legislation Tracker.

-• Public comment in school board meetings.
+- Public comment in school board meetings.
 This variable indicates whether a state has a requirement to allow public comment at school board meetings.
 While the freedom of exit encourages the greatest accountability to parents, the ability to communicate with one’s community at local school board meetings is a valuable indicator of transparency.
-This variable is coded as 1 if the state has a policy that specifically states that parents must have access to curricula and materials and is coded as 0 if the state has no such policy.
+This variable is coded “1” if the state has a policy that specifically states that parents must have access to curricula and materials and is coded “0” if the state has no such policy.
 Source: Reporters Committee for Freedom of the Press (2022).

-• School board election cycle.
+- School board election cycle.
 This variable indicates whether states hold school board elections on cycle with the general election.
 Teachers’ unions often lobby for off-cycle elections so that they can ensure a larger turnout from their members.
 This makes it more likely that union-friendly school board members are elected.
 Researchers collected data on dates of school board elections in each state and the District of Columbia.
-This variable is coded as 1 if school board elections are held in November of even years.
+This variable is coded “1” if school board elections are held in November of even years.
 For most states, the date is decided at the state level and is the same for all districts.
 For some states, election dates are decided at the local level and thus might vary within a state.
-If any district in a state holds school board elections off-cycle, we coded it as 0.
-States where any districts appoint, rather than elect, their school board are coded as 0.
+If any district in a state holds school board elections off-cycle, we coded it “0.”
+States where any districts appoint, rather than elect, their school board are also coded “0.”
 We collected the data in February 2022.

 4. Return on Investment